-F. The Chair or the OSC will usually meet with the respondent and complainant within five business days of the sexual misconduct sanctioning panel.
-A written notice of the decision is usually provided to a respondent and the complainant no later than five business days after the sexual misconduct sanctioning panel.
+H. The Chair or the OSC will offer to meet with the respondent and complainant, and the Chair will send a written notice of the sanctioning decision to both parties as soon as is reasonably possible after the sanctioning panel hearing.
 This letter will be copied to MIT officials as appropriate.

-G. Either the complainant or the respondent may appeal the decision reached at a sexual misconduct sanctioning panel, regardless of the severity of the sanction.
+I. Either the complainant or the respondent may appeal the decision reached at a sexual misconduct sanctioning panel, regardless of the severity of the sanction.
 The appeal procedure is described in Section XII.

-H. Record Keeping
+J. Record Keeping